-Thank you for your inquiry regarding breast augmentation surgery and for visiting this site!
-In my opinion, breast augmentation is a procedure that can be very satisfying for the patient, and one that can help women who are qualified candidates for surgery feel better about their self-image, the way they fit into clothes, and even more confident.
+Thank you for your interest in breast augmentation surgery and for visiting this site!
+Breast augmentation is a procedure that can be very satisfying for the patient, and one that can help women who are qualified candidates for surgery feel better about their self-image, the way they fit into clothes, and even more confident.

 As you are considering breast augmentation, you are probably excited and even a little bit confused about all of the information on the Internet and in talking to others who may or may have not undergone breast augmentation.
 I hope the following helps to answer some of your questions prior to your consultation.